Local equations for the generalized Lotka-Volterra model on sparse asymmetric graphs

-Solving for $m_{k \to i,j}(n_i, n_j, t)$ implies knowing the three-species probabilities $P_t(n_i, n_j, n_k)$, but we need to close the hierarchy at some point.
-However, if one focuses on random sparse graphs like random regular or Erdős-Rényi, the tree-like structure of the interactions makes it very unlikely that species $k$ interacts with $i$ and $j$ simultaneously, provided that $i$ and $j$ interact.
-If $k \in \partial i^{-}$, we can assume that $m_{k \to i,j}(n_i, n_j, t)$ strongly depends on $n_i$ and only weakly depends on $n_j$.
-We then make the approximation $m_{k \to i,j}(n_i, n_j, t)\approx m_{k \to i}(n_i, t)$.
-The result (see Section 1 of the SM) is a closed local Fokker-Planck equation that we call Pair Based Mean Field (PBMF), also using a name that is popular in the context of epidemics spreading on networks when the dynamics is described using pair probabilities~\cite{cator2012second, pastor2015epidemic}.
+Recalling the definition of the conditional average $m_{k \to i}(n_i)$ in Eq. \eqref{eq:def_mji}, we can see this is equivalent to $m_{k \to i,j}(n_i, n_j, t) \approx m_{k \to i}(n_i, t)$.
+In other words, we assume that $m_{k \to i,j}(n_i, n_j, t)$ strongly depends on $n_i$ and only weakly depends on $n_j$.
+The result (see Section 1 of the SM) is another closed local Fokker-Planck equation that we call Pair Based Mean Field (PBMF), also using a name that is popular in the context of epidemics spreading on networks when the dynamics is described using pair probabilities~\cite{cator2012second, pastor2015epidemic}.

 Although the PBMF is simpler than the full Eq.~\eqref{eq:FokkerPlanck}, it is still difficult to obtain a general solution, even when we focus only on the stationary point.
 Only in the case of symmetric interactions in undirected graphs ($\alpha_{ij}=\alpha_{ji}$), as we show in Subsection 2.1 of the SM, the proper solution to the local Fokker-Planck equation for pair probabilities in sparse random graphs is Belief Propagation (BP).
-This technique was already introduced in Ref.~\cite{Tonolo2025arxiv} for the gLV model.
+This technique was already introduced in Ref.~\cite{Tonolo2026sparse} for the gLV model.
 However, while in that case the abundances of the species are considered as discrete variables with states $n_i=1,2,\ldots$, here we use the continuous version of the model.
-We solve this issue by proposing a new continuous implementation of BP equations for our model, which have the same structure as the ones in Ref.~\cite{Tonolo2025arxiv}, but include the proper adjustments to consider continuous $n_i \in [0, +\infty)$.
+We solve this issue by proposing a continuous implementation of BP equations for our model, which have the same structure as the ones in Ref.~\cite{Tonolo2026sparse}, but include the proper adjustments to consider continuous $n_i \in [0, +\infty)$.
 These are:

 where $\eta_{i \to j}(n_i)$ is the cavity marginal, or message, that represents the marginal probability density of species $i$ in a modified graph where the edge connecting $i$ and $j$ is removed.
 The constant $z_{i \to j}$ is a normalization factor.